alanlivio/alanlivio.github.io/content/_index.md

           ### Social Impact <i class="fa-solid fa-handshake-angle"></i>

-          I truly believe that technology can be a vehicle for social impact, especially in the multimedia field.
+          I truly believe technology can be a vehicle for social impact, especially in multimedia.
 Today, multimedia/web/video data are spread and are useful for accessibility, governance transparency, minority inclusion, social justice/activism, etc.
     design:
       columns: '2'
   - block: collection